 The surface will have the greatest impact on your final drawing.
-Ultra-smooth Bristol board is the paper of choice for many illustrators.
-It is perfect for seamless blending and produces crisp clean lines for ink sketches, it is not so good for clever textures.
+Strathmore’s ultra-smooth Bristol board is the paper of choice for many illustrators.
+It is perfect for seamless blending and produces crisp clean lines for ink sketches and it’s acid-free.

 N.B.
 Check the quality, many Bristol boards are not archival.